godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         using Godot;

-        [Tool]
+        [GlobalClass, Tool]
-        // Thanks to the class name, we can run this script by bringing up
+        // Thanks to the GlobalClass attribute, we can run this script by bringing up
         // the command palette and searching "Scale Omni Lights". public partial class ScaleOmniLights : EditorScript
         {